pete-rai/alexa-skill-boilerplate/README.md

 # alexa-skill-boilerplate

-> Visit my [GitHub Pages site](https://pete-rai.github.io/) to get in touch or to see demos and this and much more.
+> Visit my [GitHub Pages site](https://pete-rai.github.io/) to get in touch or to see demos of this and much more.

 ## Overview